We all know Amazon is a huge, huge company. Why do you think Amazon Prime Day has become such a big deal?

 While it has acquired many companies, don't think Amazon just likes to go on shopping sprees.
 Each acquisition adds a product, feature or function that Amazon needs as it looks at the big picture.

 Here's an example of this strategy in play: Amazon Web Services is a secure cloud services platform that offers compute power, database storage, content delivery and other services to many clients.

 The list includes Netflix, Comcast, the Centers for Disease Control and Prevention, the U.S. Food and Drug Administration and the U.S. State Department.
 By acquiring startups, Amazon is able to continue enhancing its Amazon Web Services products.

 Here at Komando.com, we're busy helping you prepare for Amazon Prime Day.
 In the days leading up to the event, we'll be providing you with the extensive information you need so you can get the most from the special event.

-Keep checking in with Komando.com for more helpful tips.
+Keep checking in with Komando.com all week for more helpful tips.
 And don't forget to grab the free Komando.com app to stay on top of breaking news updates, consumer tech and weather alerts.